x0techdad/cloud-platform-starter-kit/docs/reference-project.md

 # Project overview

-Please follow the defined structure layouts and naming guidelines to keep code organized and usable.
+Please follow the defined structure and naming guidelines to keep code organized and usable.

 ---